 Rather than alter their lifestyles or curb spending‚ many people are becoming more and more reliant on credit to maintain their standard of living.
 This has led many into a deep hole of debt that many find it nearly impossible to dig their way out of.

-It’s important to note that a Los Angeles bankruptcy can be one way of establishing a clean slate and a fresh start.
+It’s important to note that a Woodland Hills bankruptcy can be one way of establishing a clean slate and a fresh start.
 There’s no shame in it‚ particularly considering so many others are in the exact same boat.

 Of course‚ it’s always better to avoid a mountain of debt in the first place‚ if you’re able.
 (In some cases‚ especially where the cause can be traced back to an unexpected medical condition or job loss‚ people aren’t left with much choice).